MIDS-scaling-up/v3/week06/hw/README.md

 # Homework 6

+This homework requires a Jetson device.
+If you do not have a device, please just sumbit the HW answering just questions 2, 3, and 4 from Part 1.

 This homework covers some use of GStreamer and model optimization.
 It builds on the week 6 lab and completing the lab first is hightly recommended.

 This is an ungraded assignment